Do yourself the most mundane – yet valuable – of favors in the new year: back up your data.

 c) FTP Upload

-Most web hosting accounts offer unlimited storage online (if your webhost doesn’t offer this, consider switching to something like HostGator).
+Most web hosting accounts offer unlimited storage online (if your webhost doesn’t offer this, consider switching).
 We find that FTP upload speeds tend to be faster than uploading via MobileMe and cloud storage.
 The downside is that you’ll need to leave your laptop on overnight for days at a time and if you are sharing your internet signal with others at a hostel you will – rightfully so – quickly draw ire for eating up the bandwidth.

 Choosing a Portable External Hard Drive

 Data storage takes up less space and becomes less expensive by the day.
 When we began traveling in 2006, finding a 200 GB portable external hard drive was cause for celebration.
 Today, it’s possible to get 1TB (1000 GB) for the same price or less.